microsoft/wifi-telemetry/README.md

 # Wi-Fi Telemetry

-This project provides a wi-fi telemetry library and daemon.
-It enables realtime collection and reporting of wi-fi related events.
-It can be used in conjunction with the the [wifi-ztp](https://github.com/microsoft/wifi-ztp) project to analyze and collect wi-fi zero touch provisioning telemetry as well.
+This project provides a Wi-Fi telemetry library and daemon.
+It enables realtime collection and reporting of Wi-Fi related events.
+It can be used in conjunction with the the [wifi-ztp](https://github.com/microsoft/wifi-ztp) project to analyze and collect Wi-Fi zero touch provisioning telemetry as well.

 ## Building